NCAS-CMS/cfa-conventions/source/cfa.md

 * For each fragment, identifies the address of the fragment within its file.

-* This term must be defined.
+* The `address` variable must span exactly the same dimensions in the same order as the `file` variable.

-* Names the variable containing each fragment's address within its file.
-If the fragment is in the parent file then the address is the variable name, otherwise the address is dependent on the format of the fragment's external file.
+* If the fragment is in the parent file then the address is the variable name, otherwise the address is dependent on the format of the fragment's external file.
 For an external netCDF file, the address is also the name of the variable that contains the fragment.

-* If there is a `file` variable then the `address` variable must span exactly the same dimensions in the same order.
-Missing values should be used whenever the corresponding location in the `file` variable has a missing value, except for fragments stored in the parent file.
-For a fragment stored in the parent file, exactly one address must be provided, and if there is a trailing dimension then it must be padded with missing values.
+* For fragments stored external files, an address must be provided corresponding to each named file, and missing values must be used whenever the corresponding location in the `file` variable is a missing value.

+* For fragments stored in the parent file, exactly one address must be provided, and if there is a trailing dimension then it must be padded with missing values.

-* If there is no `file` term then all fragments must be stored in the parent file, and no extra trailing dimensions nor missing values are allowed.
+* Fragments that are undefined both in external files and in the parent file are indicated by a missing value both in the `file` variable and in the corresponding location in the `address` variable.
+If there is a trailing dimension then it must be padded with missing values for both variables.

 * Addressing for other file formats is allowed, but not described in these conventions.